 In Section 5.4.4 we noted a qualitative similarity in the bimodal pattern of arrival rates and mean service times.
-To try to explain this similarity, we tested several potential explanations, including a causal dependence between arrival rate and service times.
+To try to explain this similarity we tested several potential explanations, including a causal dependence between arrival rate and service times.
 We were led to the conclusion that such a causal dependence is not a statistically plausible explanation.
-Rather, we concluded that the periods of heavier volume involve a different mix of customers, a mix that includes a higher population of customers who require lengthier service.
-The statistical evidence for this conclusion is indirect and was reported by Brown et al. (2002a).
+Rather, we concluded that the heavier volume periods involve a different mix of customers, a mix which includes a higher population of customers that require lengthier service.
+The statistical evidence for this conclusion is indirect and is reported in Brown et. al. (2002b).

 Thus we proceed under the assumption that arrival rates and mean service times are conditionally independent given the time of day.

-6.3 Coefficient of Variation for the Prediction of L(t)
+6.3 Coefficient of Variation for the prediction of L(t)

-Here we discuss the derivation of approximate confidence intervals for $\Lambda(t)$ and $\nu(t)$ based on observations of quarterhour groupings of the data.
+We discuss below the derivation of approximate confidence intervals for $\Lambda(t)$ and $\nu(t)$ that are based on observations of quarter-hour groupings of the data.
 The load, L(t), is a product of these two quantities.
-Hence exact confidence bounds are not readily available from individual bounds for each of $\Lambda(t)$ and $\nu(t)$.
+Hence, exact confidence bounds are not readily available from individual bounds for each of $\Lambda(t)$ and $\nu(t)$.
 As an additional complication, the distributions of the individual estimates of these quantities are not normally distributed.
-Nevertheless, one can derive reasonable approximate confidence bounds from the coefficient of variation (CV) for the estimate of L.
+Nevertheless one can derive reasonable approximate confidence bounds from the coefficient of variation (CV) for the estimate of L.

-For any nonnegative random variable W with finite positive mean and variance, define the CV (as usual) by CV(W) =
+For any non-negative random variable W with finite, positive, mean and variance, define the coefficient of variation (as usual) by CV(W) = SD(W)/E(W).

-SD(W)/E(W).
-If U and V are two independent variables and W = UV, then an elementary calculation yields
+If U and V are two independent variables and W = UV then an elementary calculation yields